na-na-hi/renget/archive/plimbofalsario.md

 Sexuality: Bisexual, can change between plumber and princess or monsters at will he will appear in friday night funkin mod marmadmerge (when it starts developmen ((no i am not giving him other media stop asking : ) ) ) )
 His favorite pizza is hawaiian pizza.

+upd: i suddenly decided that he is no longer impasta take and is his own mario now: )